Philip Green Wright: Instrumental variables

-In an appendix of his 1928 book, The Tariff on Animal and Vegetable Oils, Philip Wright proposed instrumental variables regression as a solution to the identification problem for a supply-and-demand model.
+In an appendix of his 1928 book, The Tariff on Animal and Vegetable Oils, Wright proposed instrumental variables regression as a solution to the identification problem for a supply-and-demand model.
 Wright needed to estimate the slope of a demand curve in order to measure the impact of a tariff.
 But, as he had noted in his 1915 review of Moore's book, the observed data were determined simultaneously by supply and demand, so the demand curve could not be determined directly from data on price and quantity alone.
 The appendix begins with a thorough explanation of the identification problem in the context of a supply-and-demand model.
 Wright noted that statistical methods "must be based on the introduction of additional factors.
 Such additional factors may be factors which (A) affect demand conditions without affecting cost conditions or which (B) affect cost conditions without affecting demand conditions."
 He referred to these additional factors, which are now known as instrumental variables, as the "method of external factors."
 After solving the identification problem with instrumental variables, Wright then analyzed the problem using the method of path analysis and showed that it also could be used to solve the identification problem.
 He concluded by using both methods to estimate supply and demand equations for flaxseed and butter and found that the two methods produced similar results.

 For more than four decades Wright's 1928 publication on instrumental variables was overlooked and largely forgotten.
 In the 1940s Olav Reiersøl and Roy C. Geary independently discovered the idea of using instrumental variables to solve the identification problem in an errors-in-variables model, and a 1945 paper by Reiersøl introduced the name "instrumental variables."
 In a 1972 article that largely focused on Sewall Wright's method of path analysis, Arthur Goldberger rediscovered Philip Wright's 1928 appendix.